shantanuchauhan/jkrause.io/_posts/2009-09-06-testing-states-of-skin-classes-in-flex-4-using-wsskinstatestester.md

 ## Usage

-Two steps only:

-1. Just create an instance of WSSkinStatesTester2.
-And add all skins which have to be checked
+### Step one: Create an instance of WSSkinStatesTester

 {% highlight mxml linenos %}
-//
-// Step 1
 // Create an instance of WSSkinStatesTester using MXML
 <ws:WSSkinStatesTester
     xmlns:ws="http://websector.de"